krakend/krakend-documentation/backends/caching.md

 The caching component is practically a flag, requiring you to mark the backends you want to cover by adding the `qos/httpcache` element in the backend section.

-When enabled, all responses from the backend are cached in-memory.
-The cache key is based on the response for the final URL sent to the backend (the `url_pattern` plus any additional parameters).
+When enabled, all responses from safe methods (`GET`, or `HEAD`) are cached in-memory.
+The cache key is based on the method, the final URL sent to the backend (the `url_pattern`) plus any additional parameters.
 The response is stored for the time the `Cache-Control` has defined.

+If you connect to a backend using `POST`, `DELETE`, `PUT`, or any other **unsafe method**, the cache layer is ignored and nothing is stored.

+When there is a `Range` header in the response, the caching layer is ignored too.

 {{< note title="Caching increases memory consumption" type="warning">}}
 Caching can significantly increase the load and memory consumption as the returned data is saved in memory **until its expiration period**.
 The size of the cache depends 100% on your backends.
 You will need to dimension your instance accordingly, and monitor its consumption!